Perspicacity11/MakersWk7-JavascriptWebApps/contents/10_adding_a_note_ui.md

-# Let the user add a new note
+# Test-driving the form to add a new note

+## Objectives

+ * Use JavaScript to handle a click and read an input value.
+ * Modify the page in reaction to user interaction.

-For this section **we'll go back to our Notes app project** — in the `notes-app` directory.
+For this challenge, **we'll go back to our Notes app project** — in the `notes-app` directory.

-In the previous section you've learned how to:
- * handle a user interaction event.
- * read an input value.
- * modify the content of the page in reaction to user interaction.

 You'll now apply these skills to add some functionality to the notes app, so that **the user can add a new note on the page by clicking on a button**.